BrownCAB/book-search-engine/README.md

 <br>

-I'll be building a an text editor that runs in the browser.
-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called idb, which is a lightweight wrapper around the IndexedDB API.
-It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-AS A developer
-I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use
+I'll be building a using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+It's already set up to allow users to save book searches to the back end.

+AS AN avid reader
+I WANT to search for new books to read
+SO THAT I can keep a list of books to purchase

 ## Links